 Originally from Jackson, Wyoming, Andy Jones moved to the Bay Area to go to culinary school after working in the restaurant business since the early age of 14.
 His career in the Napa Valley began when he helped open the Solage Resort in Calistoga (as the assistant food and beverage manager) and managed what he calls his "first real wine list".
 It was at Solage where Andy met Thomas Brown and the rest, as they say, is history.
 In 2008 Andy went to work with Thomas at the Black Sears facility on Howell Mountain as a harvest intern which eventually led to being promoted to assistant winemaker three years later.
 It was all part of a natural progression for Andy; going from managing a wine list to, instead, helping craft the wines on those lists and he has never looked back.
 2013 brought Andy to Tamber Bey as assistant winemaker to Thomas and manager of winemaking operations.
 A winemaker now in his own right, Andy describes his winemaking style as not following any formula but, instead, simply trying to pull the very best from each site, vintage by vintage.
 Andy shepherds our grapes from the vineyard to bottle and is instrumental in coaxing the highest quality out of every barrel of our fruit.

-Andrew Curry, Business Manager
+Andrew Curry, General Manager